MathiasReichardt/HypermediaUi/README.md

 - Breadcrums:  for query pagination use a drop down button containing all with same url but different query string to save space

 ## BUGS
+- Action forms are not rendered pretty.
+Probably solved with new version of `angular2-json-schema-form`.

 ## Features
 - Support standard Siren actions (at the moment only WebapiHypermediaExtensions style Actions)